volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 3. Draw the changes to the screen.
 4. Execute useEffect.

-It is very useful when you see a flickering on an initial render, like in the following example:
+The hook becomes very useful when you see a flickering on an initial render, like in the following example:

 ```jsx
 const App = () => {